LunarWatcher/Dragon/uncaught.md

 Like I said I'm new so I'm quite lost here.

-**I'm new on Angular and** I'm trying to get all data of one table and do an Excel of it.
+As you would have known I am quite new to this.
+Please let me know if additional inputs are needed from my side.

+Please bear with my first ever question on Stack Overflow.

-- It would be great to hear your opinion on this and, once again, advanced apologies if it turns out to be a mistake on my side.
+It would be great to hear your opinion on this and, once again, advanced apologies if it turns out to be a mistake on my side.

 New to coding sorry if the question not explained well.